spacecraft-digital/rss-reader/README.md

 ## Background

-Google have closed down their popular RSS reader web application.
-As avid RSS users as well as software engineers we would like to create a new RSS reader that we have full control over.
+Some people still like to plug in to the RSS firehose.
+As software engineers in a post-Google-Reader world we would like to create a new RSS reader that we have full control over.

 ## The brief